Eelco05/Programmeerproject/PROCESS.md

 - Still working on vis#3, now looking at a Gantt chart
 - tried gantt, timeline, even html gantt, nothing seems to work
 - going back to original divergent bar chart to see if i can make it work
+- started work on new way for visualizing, a horizontal stacked barchart.
+By making the bottom stack invisable, it only leaves the periods i want to show

 ## Day 13 25-01-'17